rmp-up/wp-di/README.md

 with as much config files as you like.
 Those shall return an array like the following.

+## Features

+wp-di does not only support registering services but also:

+* Register post-types
+* Add action/filter handler (as service)
+* Register wp-cli commands

+See how simple it is with the following examples.

 ## Examples

 ### Services and parameters